kduffuor/patient-health-records-eda/README.md

 - Age and gender play a big role in patient health.
 - Watch cholesterol and BMI in middle-aged and older adults.
 - Clean medical records (e.g., treatment plan) are important.

-> 📁 *Project completed in Jupyter Notebook as part of Python Analytics Systems coursework.*